newrelic-experimental/NewRelicReactNativeModule/README.md

 2a.
 Point to Note React uses Objective C so use that install process to add SDK

 2b.
 Xcode may fail when running pod install.
-If it does use *sudo xcode-select --switch /Applications/Xcode.app hen install pod again* then install pod again.
+If it does use *sudo xcode-select --switch /Applications/Xcode.app then install pod again* then install pod again.
 This points to a differnt location for commandline tools.

 3. Add the code from the github.